-A wide variety of materials can be used to make quality metal springs and metal clips.
-We focus on certain properties and the effectiveness of each metal to help determine which is best for each part and application.
-Here’s a brief overview of some of the most common metal choices.
+A wide variety of metal or alloy materials can be used to manufacture quality metal stamping products like metal springs and clips.
+We focus on the properties and effectiveness of the materials to determine which is best for each part and application.
+Commonly used materials include stainless steel, brass, spring brass, and beryllium copper.

 Stainless steel is ‘regular’ steel, plus a little chromium and nickel.
 Up to 30% of stainless steel is actually not steel, giving this particular alloy a strong corrosion resistance.
-While that is one of the factors for a good battery contact, stainless steel is much more costly than other options.
+While that is one of the factors for a good battery contact, stainless steel is much more costly than other battery contact materials.

 Spring brass is distinctive from brass because of its zinc presence – roughly 30% or so.
 This is a popular choice where cost is a major factor because it is the most inexpensive brass.